PH-Tools/honeybee_REVIVE_grasshopper/tests/adorb/comparison/README.md

 ## Operational Energy Purchase PV-Cost:
 These costs represent the present-value of future net energy purchasing costs.
+There is good alignment between the modeled cases, with the Phius-GUI simulations showing a slightly higher rate due to its slightly higher simulated energy consumption.

 ![Screenshot](./adorb_cost/png/energy_purchase_cost.png)